Press release, Blitz Gallery

 Kathrin (Ikatch) was born in 1980 and lives in Berlin since 1998.
 In 2012 & 2019 she became a loving mother.
 “Nature and everything natural means the world to me.
 I‘ve always had many different interests and have always been creative as a way of expressing myself.
 Digital art is one channel for me to do so.
 It all begins with a photo (or image in general) that attracts my attention, inspires me.
 I start the process with various apps on different devices - because I enjoy learning and combining experience and experiments.
 It really is following the flow, it is not planned out, I just go ahead, try out new techniques, and when I like the result I proceed, otherwise I go one step back.
 Following the white rabbit, kind of.
 Also it is so fascinating to me how many opportunities there are nowadays for image editing.”

-PSKL (b.
+Pskl (b.
 1990, Vannes, France) is embracing a noise-driven creative exploration, creating his own tools and autonomous systems for visual creation.
 His interest is based on passively repurposing internet material into new works of art.
 Coming from an engineering background his skill set lies at the intersection of automation and visuals creation.
-Pascal works and lives in Berlin since 2016.
+He works and lives in Berlin since 2016.

 On view August 31 - September , 2019